rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-...and click 'OK' to finish and wait a few seconds until:
+...then click 'OK' to finish and wait a few seconds until:

 ![Create Alert and Action Group notification](images/9_AlertandActionGroupCreated.png?raw=true)